ohdearaugustin/pritunl-ansible/README.md

-# Skeleton for Ansible Roles
+# Pritunl Ansible Role

-This is a skeleton for creating ansible roles according to [Ansible Playbooks Best Practices Directory Layout] (https://docs.ansible.com/ansible/latest/playbooks_best_practices.html#directory-layout).
+This is a ansible role for installing a [Pritunl] (https://pritunl.com/) server.

 Tasks:
 - Task 1